1994/95: AFC Ajax 5-2 FC Bayern München

 1998/99: Manchester United FC 4-3 Juventus

-For large swathes of this tie it seemed Juventus would get to their fourth straight final, the Bianconeri having gone in front at Old Trafford through their current coach Antonio Conte.
+For large swathes of this tie it seemed Juventus would get to their fourth straight final, the Bianconeri having gone in front at Old Trafford through Antonio Conte.
 Though Ryan Giggs equalised in added time, Filippo Inzaghi's double had Juventus 3-1 ahead on aggregate within 11 minutes of the return.
 A nightmare start for United improved when Roy Keane, who subsequently received a booking to rule him out of the final, headed in David Beckham's corner.
-With their midfield general driving them on, the Red Devils seized the initiative as Dwight Yorke nodded in Andrew Cole's cross.
+With their midfield general driving them on, the Red Devils wrested the initiative as Dwight Yorke nodded in Andrew Cole's cross.
 Cole, after Yorke had been felled by Angelo Peruzzi, completed a stunning comeback as United advanced to their first European Cup final in 31 years, where they would overcome Bayern in even more dramatic style.

 1999/2000: Valencia CF 5-3 FC Barcelona

-Valencia recorded one of their greatest European triumphs in the final home game of their debut UEFA Champions League campaign.
+Valencia achieved one of their greatest European triumphs in the last home game of their debut UEFA Champions League campaign.
 At Mestalla they had been irresistible, putting four past SS Lazio in the last eight, a feat they quickly repeated against their domestic rivals thanks partly to two first-half goals from Miguel Ángel Angulo.
 Barcelona's second-leg task then became gargantuan when Gaizka Mendieta, on target in the first leg, found the net on 69 minutes at Camp Nou, making it 5-1 on aggregate.
 The Catalan team did manage to claim victory on the night, Frank de Boer and Phillip Cocu scoring, but it was too little, too late as Héctor Cúper's men marched into the final, where they would lose to another Liga heavyweight Real Madrid CF.

 2001/02: FC Barcelona 1-3 Real Madrid CF

 Madrid, shorn of the suspended Luís Figo, withstood a barrage of attacks in the first leg to secure a 2-0 away win.
 Barcelona had gone 19 years without a home loss to their great rivals, but second-half goals from Zinédine Zidane and Steve McManaman brought that run to a dramatic conclusion.
 The tie was all over by half-time of the return match, Raúl González latching onto a ball outside the area and blasting a shot into the net.
 Iván Helguera's own goal did not provide the Blaugrana with the springboard they would have hoped for as Madrid progressed to the final.
-Who would have thought that 12 years later they would still be waiting for a return visit?

 2002/03: Juventus 4-3 Real Madrid CF